Masfemmy-alt/Wildlife-Conservation/README.md

 # Wildlife-Conservation
-This code describes the distribution of elephants in Africa
+This code describes the distribution of elephants in Africa.
+It is created by using the R programming Language.